gmc-code/PC-microbit-micropython/docs/lessons/Buttons_and_selection.rst

     #.
 Edit the code to scroll your name when the A button is pressed.
     #.
 Edit the code to display a happy face when the A button is pressed.
     #.
+Edit the code to display "B" when the B button is pressed.
-Edit the code to display a happy face when the B button is pressed.
+    #.
+Edit the code to display a sad face when the B button is pressed.

 ----

-If else
+if along with else
 ----------------------------------------

+| The ``else`` block does not have a condition.
+| The ``else`` block only runs if all the previous conditions were ``False``.
 | The code below checks if the A button is pressed and displays "A" if it is or "X" if not.

 .. code-block:: python